 This eco-label is issued by the Korea Environment Industry & Technology Institute that was established in accordance with the Development of and Support for Environmental Technology Act.
-Brother acquired the label for black-and-white laser printers/All-in-Ones, etc. In FY2016, Brother acquired the label for four product models.
+Brother acquired the label for black-and-white laser printers/All-in-Ones, etc. In FY2017, Brother acquired the label for three product models.

 Type II labels

 In October 2001, Brother Industries, Ltd. (BIL) established voluntary environmental standards for products and created the Brother Green Label to recognize products that satisfied related certification standards.
 Five products were certified in FY2017.

 Type III labels

 Awarded to products whose environmental load is shown quantitatively by LCA (Life Cycle Assessment)

 This eco-label is awarded to products that disclose quantifiable information about their environmental characteristics.
 It is managed and issued by the Japan Environmental Management Association for Industry.
 BIL has received "System Certification"* in the Printer and Facsimile Business (registered name) and is working on acquiring the EcoLeaf label for main products.
 Brother's 24 product models were certified in FY2017.